-I have a student who has been bashing her head against the 260s in the Reading section, and I noticed that her test booklets where pristine.
+I had a student who had been bashing her head against the 260s in the Reading section, and I noticed that her test booklets where pristine.
 Not a note in sight.
 When pressed she said that she thought she should be smart enough to not take notes.
-In essence she thought that weak students annotate and the smart students don’t.
+In essence, she thought that weak students annotate and the smart students don’t.
 In my experience the opposite is true.
 My top scoring students take the most notes.
 There are no bonus points on the SAT (or ACT) for having a clean test booklet.
-Annotations allow you to clarify what you are reading, note the key points, and free you brain up to think about the ideas rather than juggling pieces of information.
+Annotations allow you to clarify what you are reading, note the key points, and free your brain up to think about the ideas rather than juggling pieces of information.

 Additionally, process of elimination is not cheating.
 Another misconception is that if you are smart, you can just “know” what the correct answer is.
 That may be true for a straight forward reading comprehension test, but the SAT is a more complex test that is written strategically and often the correct answers are not easily discerned.
 In order to get a perfect score on the reading section, it is important to know why the wrong answers are wrong as much as if not more so than why the right answers are right.
 If you are certain that 3 of the 4 choices are wrong, then the 4th must be the correct answer even if you don’t know exactly why.